szcompressor/next.szcompressor.github.io/content/en/blog/_index.md

 menu: {main: {weight: 30}}
 ---

-FZ is under active development and research.
+SZ4 is under active development and research.
 Here are some recent developments!